ajeygore/ajeygore.github.com/journey.md

 #### A thank you note, and little more about my life!

 My life, here is my take on it.
 I have been super fortunate to have an amazing family.
 They supported me as much as they could.
 My mother worked tirelessly at both fronts, home & work, to meet ends, my father did everything possible he could do to make sure that we get our bread.
-All my life my elder brothers & elder sister have showered unconditional love throughout their life to me.
+All my life my elder siblings have showered unconditional love.

 I have [an amazing life-partner](https://twitter.com/shraddhagore){:target="_blank"}, who stood by me for everything I did, the crazy rides of life won't be anywhere close to where I am today without her, thanks Shraddha.
 Shraddha has stood firm ~~behind~~ alongside with me, providing me the support required and adviced on how do we deal with our life together.